A strong CV is the only way you will get noticed by employers, and land job interviews

 Pack your core skills with factual skills and experience that recruiters will be searching for (e.g. Reporting, Excel, Customer service, Marketing degree), and avoid generic clichés like “hard working”, “team player”, and “strong communicator”

-Once you’ve written the introductory section of your CV, it’s time to delve into your work experience.
+Once you’ve written the introductory section of your CV, it’s time to delve into your work experience, and start listing your previous jobs.

 **Don’t worry if you have no direct work experience yet** You can always include school projects, work placements, voluntary work – or any thing else you can think of.